Micropeptide: Escherichia coli (E. coli)

 Micropeptides expressed in E. coli exemplify bacterial environmental adaptations.
 Most of these have been classified into three groups: leader peptides, ribosomal proteins, and toxic proteins.
 Leader proteins regulate transcription and/or translation of proteins involved in amino acid metabolism when amino acids are scarce.
 Ribosomal proteins include L36 (rpmJ) and L34 (rpmH), two components of the 50S ribosomal subunit.
 Toxic proteins, such as ldrD, are toxic at high levels and can kill cells or inhibit growth, which functions to reduce the host cell's viability.

-Salmonella enterica (S. enterica)
+Salmonella enterica

 In S. enterica, the MgtC virulence factor is involved in adaptation to low magnesium environments.
 The hydrophobic peptide MgrR, binds to MgtC, causing its degradation by the FtsH protease.

-Bacillus subtilis (B. subtilis)
+Bacillus subtilis

 The 46 aa Sda micropeptide, expressed by B. subtilis, represses sporulation when replication initiation is impaired.
 By inhibiting the histidine Kinase KinA, Sda prevents the activation of the transcription factor Spo0A, which is required for sporulation.

-Staphylococcus aureus (S. aureus)
+Staphylococcus aureus

 In S. aureus, there are a group of micropeptides, 20-22 aa, that are excreted during host infection to disrupt neutrophil membranes, causing cell lysis.
 These micropeptides allow the bacterium to avoid degradation by the human immune systems' main defenses.